wwycf/Spotify-upgrader/README.md

 !stock all - Check stocks for all countries
 !info - informations about bot.

-! is only used as examply, you need to use prefix you've set Use all commands without <> it's only as example
+! is only used as example, you need to use prefix you've set Use all commands without <> it's only as example
 ```
 ## Other info